cisco/mindmeld/docs/source/userguide/entity_recognizer.rst

   At the segment level, however, this would be just `2 true negatives` (one for the segment 'I'll have' and one for the segment 'please'), and `1 label-boundary error` (for the segment 'an eggplant parm').

-  The benefit of considering errors at a segment level is that it is often more intuitive and may even provide better metrics to optimize against, as described in more detail `here <https://nlpers.blogspot.com/2006/08/doing-named-entity-recognition-dont.html>`_.
+  Considering errors at a segment level is often more intuitive and may even provide better metrics to optimize against, as described `here <https://nlpers.blogspot.com/2006/08/doing-named-entity-recognition-dont.html>`_.

 **Sequence Statistics**